psmak3/psmak3.github.io/_posts/popculture/2016-07-20-popculture-andtheemmygoesto.md

 This week the good people at the Emmy Awards announced their 2016 nominations.

-Today I will break down the seven nominees for best comedy and give you the Spew's first annual 'Should-be Winner of Emmy':
+Today I will break down the seven nominees for best comedy and give you the Spew's first annual 'Spewie' award winner in TV comedy:

 # black-ish: